 Only a stone’s throw from the Ecological Reserve, the Micaela Bastidas park is certainly not as rough.
 It’s a very pretty city park, with fountains and monuments, green areas, sports areas.
 The surroundings are high-class residential buildings, with many restaurants.
 It’s probably a luxury to live in this area, one of the most moderns in South America.

-Read more about yerba mate
+Read more about yerba mate and its benefits

 Museum of the Cárcova